isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Enforcement

-* Flag the use of those functions for types theat are not trivially copyable
+* Flag the use of those functions for types that are not trivially copyable

 **TODO Notes**: